Branching (version control): Shadow or magic branches

 In CVSNT, a shadow or magic branch "shadows" changes made in the upstream branch, to make it easier to maintain small changes (cvc is an open-source package building system incorporating a revision-control system for packages produced by rPath.)

+Distributed revision control

 Repository clones

 In distributed revision control, the entire repository, with branches, may be copied and worked on further.
 Monotone (mtn), Mercurial (hg) and git call it "clone"; Bazaar calls it "branch".